IdoBar/Mazospega/README.md

 # MAke ZOtero SPEcies Great Again (mazospega)
-Italicize and maintain letter case for species names in titles of a Zotero collection.
+Italicize and maintain letter case for species names in titles in Zotero collections.

 ## Background
 [Zotero](https://www.zotero.org/) is an amazing free cloud-based reference management tool, with integrated browser and word processing addins, making it an absolute breeze to collect references from the web and use them in your documents.